DanBuchan/gravity_wars_py/README.md

 # Gravity Wars Redux

 This is a python remake of Ed Bartz's old Amiga PD game Gravity Wars.
 First released in September of 1987.
 This was the first Amiga game I ever played so it holds something a place in my heart.
+You can get it from Aminet at https://aminet.net/package/game/2play/GravityWars

 This version includes a number of tweaks and additions largely to make it a little more interesting.
 But the game as a whole is much the same.
 One omission is the ability to build your own levels.
 It seldom results in play fields as interesting as the RNG gods grant us.